FeruzaShokirjonovna/tax-calculator/README.md

 - Choose if you want to deploy automatic or manual, and press deploy.

 ## Github deployment
+It is possible to do a copy of a GitHub Repository by forking the GitHub account.
+The copy can then be viewed and it is also possible to do changes in the copy without affecting the original repository.
 To fork this repository on Github, you have to :

   - Go to my [GitHub repository](https://github.com/FeruzaShokirjonovna/tax-calculator).
   - In the top-right corner of the page, click Fork.
   - Under "Owner," select the dropdown menu and click an owner for the forked repository.